manu9458/ai-fitness-coach/README.md

 - Suggests full-body, strength, or endurance-based workout routines.
 - Adjusts difficulty level according to fitness goals.

-### ⚡ Real-Time Interaction
-- Chat-style UI with input box at the bottom and dynamic response area on top.
-- “Typing…” animation for a realistic chat experience.

-### 💾 Data Upload (Optional)
-- Upload your fitness data or progress logs (CSV/Excel).
-- Analyze progress and visualize it using Plotly charts (optional module).

 ---

 ## 🧠 How It Works